Why build Virtual Reality when living

 “Yeah, yeah, yeah,” Mike said, “Necromancer.”

 “I was talking about the character, not the book’s title,” scrunching his nose and cocking his head back and forth mimicking a child.
 Mike fashioned himself as an eccentric maverick.
-Many of us envisioned ourselves to be more than mere university students.
+Many of our self-images reached beyond that of mere university students.
 His ran deeper.
-He likely saw himself as a twenty-something version of Calvin from Calvin & Hobbs.
+He fashioned himself as a twenty-something version of Calvin from Calvin & Hobbs comic strips.
 Any further affinity would have made him an early adopter of cosplay.
-Mischievous depictions from the comic strip emblazoned many of his XL sweatshirts.
+Mischievous depictions of the precocious boy emblazoned many of Mike’s XL sweatshirts.

-For my replacement within Lab Staff earlier that year, I recommended Mike.
-We had several common aspects to our work experience: each had customized AutoCAD for a civil engineering firm, each had prior professional programming gigs, etc. Such consistencies made for camaraderie within the small population of the CS department and its subset of Lab Rats.
+For my replacement within Lab Staff earlier that year, I had recommended Mike.
+We had several common aspects to our work experience: each had customized AutoCAD for civil engineering firms, each had prior professional programming gigs, etc. Such consistencies made for camaraderie within the small population of the CS department and its subset of Lab Rats.

 I said, “Anyway– I’ll be there for the summer.”